tonsky/spectre/src/docs/websockets.rst

       Will be called after connection has been successfully negotiated.

-   .. function:: asyncOnMsg(WsConn conn, Buf msg)
+   .. function:: asyncOnMsg(WsConn conn, Obj msg)

       When message has been received from client.
+Obj could be Str or Buf for text and binary fragments, respectively.

    .. function:: asyncOnClose(WsConn conn)